Being referred to a hospice can be a difficult time for a patient, and their family and friends too.

 This may be one to one, by attending our bereavement support group or by joining Wayfinders, which is our monthly walking group for those who have been bereaved.

 Support for children

-For children affected by the death of someone special, we offer one-to-one bereavement support as well as our Charlie Chimp Club, run in association with Cruse Bereavement Care in Peterborough, giving six to 11 year olds a safe and caring environment in which to deal with their grief.
+For children affected by the death of someone special, we offer one-to-one bereavement support as well as our Charlie Chimp Club, giving 5 to 11 year olds a safe and caring environment in which to deal with their grief.

 How to get in touch

 For more information about accessing the family support available at Thorpe Hall, please call 01733 225 900 or: